dominicjunik/mod1-project/README.md

 The game generates a board of tiles each with its own hidden symbol.
 Each symbol has a pair.
 The player must match every pair of symbols together to win.
 The player is only allowed a certain number of incorrect guesses before they lose.

+## How to Play
+This game is hosted on GitHub Pages.
+[Follow this link](https://dominicjunik.github.io/mod1-project/) and press start to play.

 ## Motivation
 This is the final project of the first module of my Software Engineering bootcamp.